 It’s not often a major road gets to hold a music festival in its name.
-Unless that road is the Gürtel – home to numerous bars and venues in a more culturally urban part of Vienna.
+Unless that road is the Gürtel: home to numerous bars and venues in a more culturally urban part of Vienna.

 Railway arches and tarmac echo to the sound of live concerts during the annual Gürtel Nightwalk.

-- Open-air and indoor concerts along the Gürtel road
+- Open-air concerts along the Gürtel road

 - Starts in the evening and goes on into the night

-- 2023 dates: TBA (was Aug 27 in 2022)
+- 2025 date: TBA (was Aug 31 in 2024)

 - See also: